Trey2k/OpenStreaming/README.md

 - copy example.env to .env and modify accordingly
 - run `docker-compose build && docker-compose up` to build and run the application

-# TODO
-- Replace all hardcoded URLS with os.Getenv("URL")